Diagnostic

 Top-level diagnostic (toplevel/*)

-Top-level diagnostic are reported by JETLS's full analysis feature, which runs when you save a file.
+Top-level diagnostics are reported by JETLS's full analysis feature (source: JETLS/save), which runs when you save a file.
 To prevent excessive analysis on frequent saves, JETLS uses a debounce mechanism.
 See the [full_analysis] debounce configuration documentation to adjust the debounce period.

 Top-level error (toplevel/error)